Neels-v-Wyk/API-Exercise/README.md

 # How to get this party started

 There's two methods to run this (native or in k8s), neither has any particular advantage, but running native will get you going quicker.
-I did the kubernetes parts mainly for the purpose of showing that I know how it works.
+I did the kubernetes parts mainly for POC.

 ## Running native